A young father receives an ominous note that has mistakenly threatened the wrong family...

 “Another one sir?” offered the bar-maid as she squeezed between a large group of men clustered around a table and the back of William’s stool.
-For a moment, William eyed the tray of empty glasses, balanced precariously by one hand, and quickly reassuring himself of the situation, responded to her query.
+For a moment, William eyed the tray of empty glasses, balanced precariously by one hand, before responding to her query.

 As the bar-maid swept away, William massaged his temple, eyeing the last few swigs his glass offered.
 A single drink was usually all that was required to separate the stresses of his occupation and the newfound intricacies of domestic bliss, brought about by the arrival of his first child, a daughter, only a few weeks before.
 Elizabeth, his darling wife, was occupied at all hours by Krysta, and any external pressure was something William sought to avoid bringing home with him.
 ‘Family life must be kept separate from the woes of the world,’ he thought firmly, washing down his decree with the last of his port.
 He attempted to push away the thought that slipped in quickly after “woes,” but, as all unwanted thoughts have a capability of persisting, found himself unable to subdue his concerns.

 A week earlier an anonymous note had appeared under his door at home.
 The envelope was unscathed, no address of any sort, and so, questioning its origin, William had opened it and read the inked print inside.